ExzoZbta/CPSC-334/module2/README.md

 Overview
 --------
 'Emotion Waves' is an esp32-interactive Processing sketch that allows you to express your emotions by using a joystick to fiddle around with a Perlin noise-generated wave.
 The user can use a button to select the emotion they've most prominently felt recently (out of a small list).
-  - The user input data is taken from the ‘**[esp32-data-module2.ino](https://github.com/ExzoZbta/CPSC-334/blob/main/module2/esp32-data-module2.ino)’** file
+  - The user input data is taken from the ‘**[esp32-data-module2.ino](https://github.com/ExzoZbta/CPSC-334/blob/main/module2/esp32-data-module2.ino)’** file.

   Description of 'Emotion Waves'
   ------------------------------